FaridSafi/react-native-gifted-chat/README.md

 ## Notes for Android

-If you are using Create React Native App / Expo, no Android specific installation steps are required -- you can skip this seciton.
+If you are using Create React Native App / Expo, no Android specific installation steps are required -- you can skip this section.
 Otherwise we recommend modifying your project configuration as follows.

 - Make sure you have `android:windowSoftInputMode="adjustResize"` in your `AndroidManifest.xml`: